IEDB/PEPMatch/README.md

 ### To validate tests are passing
 To validate tests are passing in the container:

 ```bash
 docker run --entrypoint "prove" -it IMAGE_ID /app/nmer-match/t
 ```

+### Container issues

+* The Docker container results in ~25% performance hit in terms of time, in limited testing.

 ## Test datasets